 ‘It’s just a theatrical thing.
 It’s part of the ritual of going on stage.
 Also there is the prosaic reason: I have ill-defined features and naturally pale skin.
 I mean, not at the moment, because I unfortunately fell asleep in the sun yesterday – very un-goth.’”

 Smith then went on to close the interview with self-effacing charm:

 “Anyway, one day my hair will all fall out and I won’t look gothic any more.
 So just wait for that.”

 Technically Robert Smith played alongside Joy Division three times, but one of those times was the infamous March 4th Marquee Club gig series of Sundays where The Cure chose a different band during each night of the residency.

-This trend continues to this day, with 3 of the above bands slotted to at either the 25th annual Meltdown Fest in June or The Cure’s 40th-anniversary concert in this July.
+This trend continues to this day, with 3 of the above bands slotted to at either the 25th annual Meltdown Fest in June, or The Cure’s 40th-anniversary concert, and the Pasadena Daydream Festival.

-One of the bands on the bill for the latter event that will take place in London’s Hyde Park is the newly reformed Slowdive.
+One of the bands on the bill for the 2018 40th Anniversary event that took place in London’s Hyde Park was the newly reformed Slowdive.
 In a 2014 interview with Post-Punk.com, the band had stated that it was their dream to open for The Cure.
 Robert Smith has now made that dream come true.

 But it doesn’t stop there, as we can verify that for Meltdown Fest Robert Smith did indeed send a personalized letter to each band requesting that the play the event—which meant a lot to newer and more underground acts such as Kælan Mikla, The Soft Moon, The KVB, and Tropic of Cancer.